 NPC collects the above information for professional and business management reasons.

-Given the nature of most psychological conditions, clinical experience has shown that clients are most likely to benefit from attending a minimum of 7-10 consultations to enable comprehensive assessment to be undertaken, differential diagnosis to be determined, treatment recommendations to be discussed, intervention to be commenced and the benefits of same then gradually evaluated.
-Ideally, clients should be prepared to fully commit to attending 7-10 consultations.
+Given the nature of most psychological conditions, clinical experience has shown that clients are generally likely to benefit from attending a minimum of 7-10 consultations to enable comprehensive assessment to be undertaken, differential diagnosis to be determined, treatment recommendations to be discussed, intervention to be commenced and the benefits of same then gradually evaluated.
 NPC emphasizes that clients are expected to assume personal responsibility to actively participate in treatment recommendations.
 Should clients choose not to do so, that is entirely his/her prerogative, however, NPC then ethically reserves the right to cease involvement which will then ensure that the client has an opportunity to seek assistance elsewhere.
-The decision to cease psychological input with a client is contextual to assessment and evaluation and remains the sole decision of the treating clinician and/or the Director.
+The decision to cease psychological input with a client is contextual to assessment and evaluation and remains at the sole decision of the treating clinician and/or the Director.
 Clients are able to attend for more than 10 consultations according to clinical recommendation, according to their progress with psychological intervention and/or for other personal needs.
-Should clients require more than 10 appointments (as may be the case for clients who experience chronic mental health conditions), NPC is willing and able to offer discounted consultation fees (i.e. when a client's Medicare or Private Health Fund entitlements are exhausted).
+Should clients require more than 10 consultations (as may be the case for clients who experience chronic or complex mental health conditions), NPC is willing and able to offer discounted consultation fees (i.e. when a client's Medicare or Private Health Fund entitlements are exhausted).

 Policy regarding the supervision of children attending NPC